Coding4Glory/tiny-ide.nvim/README.md

 ## Trivia

 I came up with this idea after struggling with [LunarVim][1] which was my favourite before because it didn't modify the default config but uses it's own launch script.
 But it has to many dependencies for a daily driver.
 Then I stumbled across [kickstart.nvim][2] and must say for a *starting point claiming to be not distribution* it looks a little large, since it includes mini.nvim consiting already of 40 mini plugins.
 Finally I decided to start my own configuration and pick my plugins with some help from [typecraft on youtube][3] ([full course][4]).
 So I do the contrary to [kickstart.nvim][2] and call my small starter configuration a distribution.
+During hacking the config I started moving out parts into own modules.
+So finally it's not as *tiny* as it was meant.

 [1]: https://www.lunarvim.org/